kristiandiana/JustTheInstruction/PRIVACY.md

 We may update this Privacy Policy from time to time.
 Any changes will be posted here.

 7. Contact
-If you have questions about this policy, please contact us at: [your email address]
+If you have questions about this policy, please contact us at: iainhm3235@gmail.com